Cat command linux guide concatenate

 Display contents of a file in reverse order: While

-does not reverse files directly, you can combine it withtac
+catdoes not reverse files directly, you can combine it withtacto achieve this.bash tac filename.txt -

 Use